c-git/c-git.github.io/content/rust/install.md

 NB: It has come to my attention that cargo can also be installed from the [debian repos](https://installati.one/debian/11/cargo/), however I have still decided to document the approach using the script because it provides more flexibility to choose where cargo is installed.
 Further it is recommended by [rust-lang][1] to use rustup and I did not find a package for rustup in the debian repos.
+I've also become aware the cargo from the debian repos is usually outdated.

 ## Installation